BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/make it your own.md

 ![image](https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/assets/150487209/d72e1bc8-6100-4d8e-ae1c-9cf630c785c4)<br><br>

 Now you have edited the device config you can click save and install.
 NOTE:- if you have commented out or removed the speaker: lines in the screenshot above, this time before you install you will need to carry out a 'clean build files' as described in the installation guide [here](<https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/blob/main/instructions/installation%20guide.md>) under step 8.<br>
 Once the clean is done you can then proceed to click 'install' followed by 'wirelessly'.
-After firmware has uploaded, resboot the device and your new config should be working, with audio outputting to your external speaker.
+After the firmware has uploaded, reboot the device and your new config should be working, with audio outputting to your external speaker.<br><br>
+if you have no audio after the above steps , make sure that the s3box is allowed to make services calls.
+To do this open the ESPhome integration in HA next to the device there will be a configure button, click this and then tick the box as shown below.<br>